SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 # Entity Legal Forms Code List

 ## Content
-This folder includes the material used to generate the Entity Legal Forms in RDF to be published by the Publications Office for the [classification of Legal Entity](https://semiceu.github.io/Core-Business-Vocabulary/releases/2.1.0/#LegalEntity%3AlegalFormType)  .
+This folder includes the material used to generate the Entity Legal Forms in RDF to be published by the Publications Office for the [legal form of a Legal Entity](https://semiceu.github.io/Core-Business-Vocabulary/releases/2.1.0/#LegalEntity%3AlegalFormType)  .

 The folder includes:
 1. The file [2021-10-21-elf-code-list-v1.4.1.csv](2021-10-21-elf-code-list-v1.4.1.csv) downloaded from [GLEIF Entity Legal Forms](https://www.gleif.org/en/about-lei/code-lists/iso-20275-entity-legal-forms-code-list)